 - Flax seeds

-It’s important to note that protein is considered one of the most important nutrients in terms of losing weight?
-This is because of the role it plays in boosting metabolism and reducing cravings.11 But not all proteins are created equal, so you still need to mind your calorie intake.
+It’s important to note that protein is considered to be one of the most important nutrients in terms of losing weight.
+This is because of the role protein plays in boosting metabolism and reducing cravings.12 But not all proteins are created equal, so you still need to mind your calorie intake.

-The ideal options for protein include leaner meats like poultry.
-You may also want to look into some of the more popular plant proteins like beans or lentils.
+The ideal options for protein that help improve your body weight include lean meats like poultry.
+You may also want to look into some of the more popular plant proteins, like beans or lentils.

 Working Out The Right Way